-Purdue’s Department of Human Development and Family Studies and Ivy Tech Community College’s Human Services program have collaborated to create an optional addiction studies concentration within the existing human services major at Purdue.
+Purdue’s Department of Human Development and Family Science and Ivy Tech Community College’s Human Services program have collaborated to create an optional addiction studies concentration within the existing human services major at Purdue.
 The concentration includes five courses from Ivy Tech and leads to an addictions studies certificate from Ivy Tech as well as a bachelor’s degree from Purdue.
 The program has been carefully designed to align with Indiana’s bachelor’s-level, pre-supervision Licensed Addiction Counselor Associate (LACA) licensing requirements in the field of addiction counseling.
 Only Purdue students who choose to major in human services may add the concentration.
 The concentration is not available outside of the human services major.

 You must complete all requirements of the Human Services major, including the 12-credit version of the required capstone internship (HDFS 45500) in an addiction counseling setting.

 - PSY 12000 (Elementary Psychology)

 - HUMS 113 (Problems of Substance Abuse in Society)